 The ExpressVPN Future of Privacy Scholarship was created to raise awareness of internet privacy and security.

-As more and more students bring their internet-ready devices to class, awareness of basic online security and a fundamental understanding of privacy rights are more important than ever.
+As internet-ready devices proliferate in classrooms worldwide, so do threats to the privacy of the individuals who use them.
+Awareness of online security and an understanding of fundamental privacy rights are more important than ever.